-With a vibrant city centre and an ambitious, fast growing tech community, Norwich is a place where you can fulfil your career ambitions and enjoy a truly high quality of life.
+With a vibrant city centre and an ambitious, fast-growing tech community, Norwich is a place where you can fulfil your career ambitions and enjoy a truly high quality of life.

 Featured regularly in broadsheet lists of happiest places to live and with one of the highest % of people who walk to work in the UK (24.8% versus a UK average of 11%), this is a city where you can achieve the best of both worlds and balance health & wellbeing with an ambitious, fulfilling career.

-The city is consistently rated as one of the safest and greenest in the UK and with 1,500 historic buildings, a 900 year old cathedral and castle sitting alongside highly regarded modern architecture, this is an environment that inspires.
+The city is consistently rated as one of the safest and greenest in the UK and with 1,500 historic buildings, a 900-year-old cathedral and castle sitting alongside highly regarded modern architecture, this is an environment that inspires.

-Things to know about this Fine City:
+Things to know about the ‘City of Stories’

-- Creativity in it’s DNA: In 2012 the city become the UK’s first UNESCO City of Literature, which built upon a rich literary heritage which goes back more than 900 years.
+- Creativity is in it’s DNA: In 2012 the city became the UK’s first UNESCO City of Literature, which built upon a rich literary heritage which goes back more than 900 years.
 The first civic provincial library was established in Norwich in 1608, The first provincial newspaper was established in Norwich in 1701 and Norwich is home to the oldest city arts festival in the country – Norfolk & Norwich Festival – whose origins can be traced back to 1772.
 Britain’s first and most famous MA Creative Writing was founded in Norwich at the University of East Anglia in 1970 by Malcolm Bradbury and Angus Wilson.
-The first student was non other than Ian McEwan.
+The first student was non-other than Ian McEwan.
 The Norwich University of the Arts is based in the city centre and is rated as a top 5 university for ‘creative scene’ in the Which University Survey and its Chancellor, the renowned actor John Hurt commented ‘it’s going to be the most impressive arts university in the world’.

 - The Sharing City:Norwich has been recognised as the UK’s first accredited sharing city by the Sharing Cities Alliance, following a pioneering not-for-profit campaign.
 This accolade has put Norwich on the map as the city embraces the rise of the collaborative economy (aka the sharing economy), and joins pioneering cities across the globe including New York, Barcelona, Athens, Dallas and Singapore.
 Home-grown initiatives including Liftshare, Farmshare and Pikl are great examples of local businesses who embrace the Sharing City values of believing we can solve problems and create new commercial opportunities that benefit everyone.